-A leftover frame of an early Ken, although this time it shows a design that isn't seen in the March prototype.
-At this point, his accouterments are identical to Ryu's; Ken's gloves were replaced with golden armbands, the cuffs of his pants were changed, and his red bandana and brown shoes were removed.
+Ken's counterpart of the unused frame seen above, this time showing a design that isn't present in the March prototype.
+His accouterments are identical to Ryu's; Ken's gloves were replaced with golden armbands, the cuffs of his pants were changed, and his red bandana and brown shoes were removed.

 There are outline graphics for a screen in the Layer 1 BG ROM.
 In the prototype, this is used for a sketch version of the second bonus round screen - the one where the player has to break wooden boards held up by other fighters.
 The tilemap for that is long gone, but the graphics remain.